-- "Virtual Machine Migration" on page 137
+- Virtual Machine Migration

-- "Snapshots" on page 138
+- Snapshots

-- "Linked Virtual Machines" on page 140
+- Linked Virtual Machines

 Virtual Machine Migration

 Migration is the process of moving a virtual machine from one host or storage location to another.
 Copying a virtual machine creates a new virtual machine.
 It is not a form of migration. vSphere supports the following migration types: